 According to 45 CFR 46.303(c), a prisoner is defined as any individual involuntarily confined or detained in a penal institution.
 This term is intended to encompass individuals sentenced to such an institution under a criminal or civil statute, individuals detained in other facilities by virtue of statutes or commitment procedures which provide alternatives to criminal prosecution or incarceration in a penal institution, and individuals detained pending arraignment, trial, or sentencing.
 It is important to note that this category of special protections also includes situations where a research participant may become a prisoner after the research has commenced.

-Coercion is the IRB’s main focus when reviewing studies involving prisoners.
+Coercion is the IRB’s main concern when reviewing studies involving prisoners.
 Many factors will be taken into account regarding this issue before a study may be approved.
 When prisoner research is reviewed by the IRB, IRB membership in attendance at that meeting will include a prisoner representative with appropriate background and experience to serve in that capacity.